ton-community/ton-docs/docs/learn/services/payments.md

 <img src="/img/docs/ton-payments.jpeg" style={{margin: "20px 0"}} alt="TON Payments overview"/>

-On the TON Blockchain, block time is about 5 seconds.
+On TON Blockchain, block time is about 5 seconds.
 Even with an increase in network load, that time won’t increase.
 In other words, in those 5 seconds, millions of transactions can be processed.

-Moreover, the TON Blockchain has exceptionally low network fees for transactions.
+Moreover, TON Blockchain has exceptionally low network fees for transactions.

 This is enough to solve almost all possible tasks.